GonzalezA-Raul/Proyecto_Casino/README.md

-🎰 Casino Project v1.0
+🎲 Casino Project v1.0.

 Welcome to the Casino Project!

-This project simulates a virtual casino with several classic games implemented in Python.
+This project simulates a simple dice game with statistical functions, implemented in Python.

 Main features:
 ✨ Intuitive command-line interface
-🃏 Included games: Blackjack, Roulette, Slot Machine
-💰 Player balance management system
-🔄 Option to reload balance
-📊 Game statistics
+🎲 Dice game with two dice
+📊 Calculation of arithmetic mean of all rolls
+📈 Detailed statistics of dice face occurrences

+Functionalities:
+- Roll dice
+- Calculate arithmetic mean of all rolls
+- View statistics of each number's occurrence

 Requirements:

-Python 3.x
+- Python 3.x

 Usage instructions:

-Clone the repository
+1. Clone the repository
-Run 'main.py'
-Enjoy the casino experience!
+2. Run the Python script
+3. Follow on-screen instructions to play

-Note: This project is for educational and entertainment purposes only.
-It does not involve real money betting.
+Note: This project is for educational and entertainment purposes.

 Thank you for trying my Casino Project! 🎉